How long it takes 50 common items to decompose

-Since it breaks so easily, people tend to think of glass as fragile, but it's actually one of the most durable products on Earth, at least in terms of decomposition.
-Relics from the earliest days of glassmaking in 2000 B.C.
+Since it breaks so easily, people tend to think of glass as fragile, but it’s actually one of the most durable materials on Earth, at least in terms of decomposition.
+Relics from the earliest days of glass-making in 2000 B.C.
 Egypt still exist, and experts theorize that a glass bottle would take 1 million years or more to fully decompose on its own.

 Aluminum foil: never

 Americans throw away enough aluminum foil every year to build a fleet of aircraft, and that’s a sad statistic for two reasons.
 First, aluminum foil is easily and completely recyclable.
 Secondly, these thin, foldable, metallic sheets never break down all the way to full decomposition.

 In the world of landfill-clogging waste from America’s throwaway culture, there is Styrofoam and there’s everything else.
 More than 3 million tons of polystyrene products are produced in the U.S. every year, the vast majority of which are one-and-done, single-use throwaway products.
 Styrofoam is efficient and inexpensive, but making it requires the use of fossil fuels and dangerous chemicals.
 Virtually no communities allow it to be included in recycling.
 It is not biodegradable, so it never decomposes.
 Americans throw away 25 billion Styrofoam coffee cups alone every single year—enough to circle the earth 436 times.